-Want to know if palladium, white gold, or silver rings are in style before you get engaged?
+Want to know if palladium jewelry, white gold, or silver are in style before you get engaged and plan your wedding?
 One way to tell: look at the trendsetters.

 When Prince Charles proposed to Princess Diana in 1981, there was little doubt that the world’s eyes would be on the engagement ring.
 And the ring itself was simply stunning: a 12 carat Ceylon oval sapphire jewel surrounded by fourteen solitaire diamonds and set on white gold.

 Some controversy was stirred when that ring was later handed down to the late Princess’ oldest son William, who proposed to Kate Middleton with it.
 Critics perhaps felt that such an iconic ring should not be worn by anyone else, while others appreciated it as a tribute to Princess Diana.

 But now, thanks once again at least in part to the royal family, there’s yet another trend sweeping engagement rings–only this time, that trend comes with a slight twist.